sravindr1/ML/README.md

 # ML

-This is one of my course project (EE5841 Machine Learning Fall 2017) on Support vector machines.
+This is repo conatains few of my course project (EE5841 Machine Learning Fall 2017) submissions.Thhe .html fileas are converted to  .pdf files and uploaded here.